OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ##### Custom Implementations of Cryptography

-Implementing cryptographic functions is time consuming, difficult and very likely to fail.
-Instead well-known algorithms that were already proven to be secure should be used.
-All mature frameworks and libraries offer cryptographic functions that should also be used when implementing mobile apps.
+Inventing proprietary cryptographic functions is time consuming, difficult and very likely to fail.
+Instead, well-known algorithms that are widely regarded as secure should be used.
+Mobile operating systems offer standard cryptographic APIs that implement those algorithms.

 Carefully inspect all the cryptographic methods used within the source code, especially those which are directly applied to sensitive data.
 All cryptographic operations (see the list in the introduction section) should come from the standard providers (for standard APIs for Android and iOS, see cryptography chapters for the respective platforms).
 Any cryptographic invocations which do not invoke standard routines from known providers should be candidates for closer inspection.
 Pay close attention to seemingly standard but modified algorithms.
 Remember that encoding is not encryption!
 Any appearance of bit manipulation operators like XOR (exclusive OR) might be a good sign to start digging deeper.

-Do not develop custom cryptographic algorithms, as it is likely  Select a well-vetted algorithm that is currently considered to be strong by experts in the field, and use well-tested implementations.

 #### References